Azure/azure-powershell/src/Datadog/docs/Az.Datadog.md

 Get a tag rule set for a given monitor resource.

 ### [New-AzDatadogFilteringTagObject](New-AzDatadogFilteringTagObject.md)
-Create a in-memory object for FilteringTag
+Create an in-memory object for FilteringTag.

 ### [New-AzDatadogMarketplaceAgreement](New-AzDatadogMarketplaceAgreement.md)
 Create Datadog marketplace agreement in the subscription.